Jjateen/Robotics-Lab/Matlab RL/README.md

 end
 ```

+---

-## Simulating the Trained Agent
+## Simulating and Visualizing the Trained Agent

-Set initial conditions and run the simulation:
+Set the conditions and run a simulation:
 ```matlab
 userSpecifiedConditions = true;
 simOpts = rlSimulationOptions(MaxSteps = floor(Tf/Ts));